 Application Rate: The ratio of fumigant mass applied compared to the soil surface area (e.g., pounds of product per acre).
 The application rate is expressed on this labeling in terms of either the "treated area application rate" or the "broadcast equivalent application rate."
 The "treated area application rate" relates to only the rate of fumigant applied to the portion of the field that is fumigated (e.g., rate within the bed or strips).
 The "broadcast equivalent application rate" relates to the rate of fumigant applied within the entire perimeter of the application block.
-For bedded and strip applications, the "broadcast equivalent application rate" must be calculated to determine the buffer zone distance required by this labeling.
+For bedded determine the buffer zone distance required by this labeling.

-Start of the Application: The time at which the fumigant is first delivered/dispensed into the soil in the application block.
+Start of the Application: The time at which the fumigant is first delivered/dispensed into the soil in the application